 Our Anti-bullying Ambassadors meet fortnightly with Miss Taylor and Miss Yates (our Anti-Bullying Lead teachers).
 They have an active role in spreading the word about bullying to the whole of the school by taking part in assemblies, creating their own child friendly anti-bullying policy and meeting with the governing body.

 Anti-Bullying Week shines a spotlight on bullying and encourages all children, teachers and parents to take action against bullying throughout the year.
-The theme this year is ‘All Different, All Equal’ with the aims:

 - empower children and young people to celebrate what makes them, and others, unique